 All sites or locations in Wales producing more than 500kg annually of hazardous waste will register with NRW as a hazardous waste producer.
-This registration is not required in either England or Scotland.
+This registration is not required in either England or Scotland (in Scotland this is referred to as 'Special Waste').
 Consignment notes will be completed in accordance with the requirements of the Hazardous Wastes Regulations, as detailed in company procedure E04 Waste Management.

-The person on site in charge of waste disposal will obtain the name and address of the disposal location before the consignment leaves.
+The Waste Coordinator on site in charge of waste disposal will obtain the name and address of the disposal location before the consignment leaves.
 That person will ensure that the location has an appropriate permit / license and if in doubt shall contact the EA / SEPA / NRW.
 Documentation shall also be obtained from the carrier validating correct disposal.